RonIovine/pshell/README.md

 The functions are dispatched via its registered command name (keyword), along with 0 or more command line arguments, similar to command line shell processing.

+There is also a control API provided by where any external program can invoke another program's registered pshell functions (only supported for UDP or UNIX pshell servers).
+This will provide direct programmatic control of a remote process' pshell functions without having to fork the calling process to call the `pshell` command line client program via the `system` call.
+This provides functionality similar to the familiar Remote Procedure Call (RPC) mechanism.

+The control API can function as a simple control plane IPC mechanism for inter-process communication and control.
+If all inter-process control is implemented as a collection of pshell commands, a user can get a programmatic IPC mechanism along with manual CLI/Shell access via the same code base.
+There is no need to write separate code for CLI/Shell processing and control/message event processing.
+All inter-process control can then be driven and tested manually via one of the [interactive client](#interactive-clients) programs (pshell or pshellAggregator).

+The control API supports both unicast and 'multicast' (not true subscriber based multicast like IGMP, it's more like sender based aggregated unicast)  messaging paradigms.
+It also supports messaging to broadcast pshell servers (i.e. UDP server running at a subnet broadcast address, e.g. x.y.z.255).

 <a name="getting-started"></a>
 ### Getting started
 The following sections describe an overview of getting started with the basic features of the framework.

 <a name="installation"></a>
 ### Installation
 All of the included binaries should work for most modern x86_64 based Linux systems as-is.
 They have been tested on Mint, Ubuntu, and CentOS.
 To install, there is an `install.sh` script provided.
 To see the usage of the install script, from the top level pshell directory run:
 ```
 $ ./install.sh -h